 Your hearing aid and its accessories may not look exactly as illustrated in this booklet.
 We also reserve the right to make any changes we consider necessary.
 Your hearing aid at a glance

-- 1. Microphone opening
+- 1. Microphone openings

-- 2. Battery lid (on/off function)
+- 2. Battery compartment lid (on/off function)

 - 3. Nail grip

 - 4. Sound outlet

 - 5. Widex wax guard

+- 6. Vent (optional)